Niphokuhle116/CyberNhlaks/README.md

 ## Objective

-My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Cloud Security Engineer / Security Operations Center (SOC) / Security Architect / as a Tier 1 Analyst.
+My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Cloud Security Engineer / Security Operations Center (SOC) / Security Architect.

-## Skills

 ## 🧠 Skills & Focus Areas
 - Security Operations (SOC / Blue Team)